 Fall Apart Boiled Ham

-- 2 Onions in quarters
+- 2 large onions cut into quarters

-- 3 sticks of Celery roughly chopped
+- 3 sticks celery chopped in quarters

-- 2 Apples in quarters
+- 2 large apples cut in quarters

-- 2 Bay Leaves
+- 2 bay leaves

-- A few Peppercorns
+- a few peppercorns

 Rinse the ham well and put it in a big pot.
 Big enough so that all or at least most of it can be covered by the liquid.
-Throw in all the other ingredients into the pot and fill with the liquid until the Ham is covered or almost covered.
+Throw in all the other ingredients into the pot and fill with the liquid until the ham is covered or almost covered.
 Water or whatever liquid you choose.

 Bring it to a boil and then lower the heat so its simmering.
 Let it simmer for 3 - 4 hours or till you cant stand to smell the goodness anymore.
 A good rule of thumb is 20 mins per lb.

-Serve it up and watch the ham melt in your mouth!
+- Serve it up and watch the ham melt in your mouth!
 So good!